Liamani: Early life

+Segura began singing when she was two.
+Self-taught, she did not take voice lessons or participate in organized musical activities as a girl.
+She practiced her vocal inflections by watching music videos on YouTube.
 She sang the national anthem in public for the first time at a school talent show when she was in kindergarten, and soon branched out to sporting venues.
 In her second live performance outside her home in February 2015, she sang "The Star-Spangled Banner" before 1,300 attendees at a St. Catherine's High School basketball game.
 Two months later, she performed the national anthem at a Milwaukee Brewers baseball game; she was invited back to sing at Miller Park in 2016 and again in 2017.
 In October 2018, she sang the national anthem before Game 1 of the 2018 National League Division Series between the Milwaukee Brewers and Colorado Rockies at Miller Park.

 Segura has performed the national anthem before basketball games of St. Catherine's High School, Horlick High School, Park High School, Marquette Golden Eagles, and the Milwaukee Bucks; baseball games of the Milwaukee Brewers; the Indy 500; and the Miss Racine beauty contest.
 Her voice is described as powerful and loud in contrast to her petite frame.

 Segura competed on America's Got Talent, but was eliminated before the televised round.

 Career

 In 2018, the nine-year-old Segura was cast as Dorothy in the Lees–McRae College Summer Theatre production of The Wiz.
 In 2019, Segura sang the national anthem at the NCAA Women's Final Four Championship game.

 In 2020, Segura started her own YouTube channel on which she uploads videos from her live performances as well as sings covers of contemporary songs.
 She participated in the Deborah Cox Challenge, posting her cover of the ending to Cox's song "Nobody's Supposed to Be Here" on Instagram and earning high praise from Cox herself.
 During the COVID-19 pandemic, she videotaped the national anthem for a virtual Memorial Day livestream event and sang the national anthem in a fan-less stadium for the Milwaukee Brewers' home opener on July 31.

 In 2022, Segura was cast in season 3 of High School Musical: The Musical: The Series as Emmy in a recurring role.
 In 2023, Segura was promoted to the main cast for the 4th season of the series.

 Her debut single, "Sunkissed," was released in 2024 through Def Jam Recordings and UMG Recordings, Inc.

-In 2025, she was announced as part of the cast of the fifth Descendants film, Descendants: Wicked Wonderland, as Pink, the daughter of the Queen of Hearts and the sister of Red.
+In 2025, she was announced as part of the cast of two Disney movies: the fifth Descendants film, Descendants: Wicked Wonderland, as Pink, the daughter of the Queen of Hearts and the sister of Red, and Camp Rock 3, as Sage.

+Segura made a guest appearance during the Anaheim show for the Descendants/Zombies: Worlds Collide Tour, singing "One Kiss" from Descendants 3.
+Segura was announced to be featured in the 2026 Worlds Collide Concert Tour.